bnb-chain/BEPs/BEP1.md

 *Figure 1: BEP workflow*

-Once the idea is accepted, each status change is requested by the BEP author and reviewed by the BEP editors.
-Use a pull request to update the status.

 - **Idea**: If you have an idea but not sure if it worths a BEP or not, you may discuss with the community first before you put too much effort.
 You may post your idea in [bnb chain forum](https://forum.bnbchain.org/) and visit the [bep-discussion channel in our discord](https://discord.gg/bnbchain) to let the community know it.
-- **Pre-Draft**: If your idea is accepted, it is still not a BEP yet.
-A formal document will be needed to describe your idea, the Pre-Draft document should follow the BEP format.
-And you need to create a pull request and the BEP editors will review it.
-- **Draft**: Once the Pre-Draft pull request is accepted by the community and reviewed by the BEP editors, it can be merged.
-The pull request number will be used as the BEP number, which means it is a legal BEP now.
-The BEP editors will add the status, then it will be recorded and maintained by the community.
+- **Draft**: If your idea is widely accepted or you have the confidence, you can draft a document following the BEP format and raise a PR in this repo.
+Once the PR is reviewed and merged by the BEP editors, it becomes a legal BEP.
+The pull request number will be used as the BEP number.
+And it will be recorded and maintained by the community.
 The BEP author should keep pushing it forward, the author can update the BEP by creating new pull requests.
-- **Final**: This proposal is finalized and a reference implementation should be provided.
+- **Review**: If the content of the BEP is ready, it will enter the Review state, then the community will review it.
+- **Candidate**: If review is passed and the BEP is accepted, it will enter Candidate state.
 - **Enabled**: This proposal is enabled in BNB Chain mainnet, if it is a hard fork, the fork number has reached.

 Other exceptional statuses include: